We want communities to have a powerful say in decisions about data so that it is used to create a just, equitable and sustainable world

 Jonathan has worked in campaigning and comms for quite a while now.
 Most recently he was Head of Campaigns at Shelter and before that the Fairtrade Foundation.
 He has also worked for Save the Children, Comic Relief and Christian Aid in his time.

 Tim has spent the last 20 years working at the intersection of technology, participation and governance as both a researcher and practitioner.
-From piloting digital tools bringing youth voice into local decisions, to developing data standards the enable community scrutiny of billions of dollars of public spending, or writing about the political dynamics of open data initiatives, his work has explored how shared social challenges need participatory, collaborative and collective responses.
+From piloting digital tools bringing youth voice into local decisions, to developing data standards that enable community scrutiny of billions of dollars of public spending, or writing about the political dynamics of open data initiatives, his work has explored how shared social challenges need participatory, collaborative and collective responses.

 Maria works at the intersection of law and technology, and has conducted research on a wide variety of topics such as privacy and data protection, internet access, platform regulation, as well as democratic theory and political participation.